kevinkresna25/db-ssl/postgres/one-way/README.md

   read-only into containers.
 - Consider using a proper secrets manager or Docker secrets for private keys in production environments.

-## Troubleshooting

-- If Postgres fails to start due to SSL errors, check the container's log messages, verify the mounted paths, and ensure `ssl_cert_file` and `ssl_key_file` values match the mounted filenames.
-- To regenerate certificates, remove the `certs/cert.pem` and `certs/key.pem` files and re-run `./init.sh`.

-## Linting and quality

-- For additional safety, run `shellcheck` against `init.sh` and address any recommendations (not included in this repo by default).

 ## Reference